Save Money by Cleaning Green

 Fortunately, there are a number of highly effective, natural ways you can keep your home looking, feeling and smelling clean — and many of them are items you probably already have.

-Take a look at these natural cleaning alternatives and get ready to start saving!
+Take a look at these natural alternatives and get ready to start cleaning green!

 - White vinegar